Alan S. Armstrong

 Armstrong graduated from the University of Oklahoma in 1985 with a bachelor’s degree in civil engineering.

-Armstrong serves on the board of directors of the American Petroleum Institute and the Energy Infrastructure Council, where he co-chaired a working group to develop the first-ever Midstream Company ESG Reporting Template.
+Armstrong serves on the boards of the American Petroleum Institute and the Energy Infrastructure Council, where he co-chaired a working group to develop the first-ever Midstream Company ESG Reporting Template.
 He is a member of the National Petroleum Council and in 2019 chaired the Council’s Energy Infrastructure Study on Changing Dynamics of Oil & Gas Infrastructure.
-Armstrong is a member of the Business Roundtable and serves on the board of directors of BOK Financial.
+Armstrong is a member of the Business Roundtable and serves on the Board of Directors of BOK Financial.

 Armstrong has spoken at numerous energy conferences and seminars, including CERA Week, Chemical Manufacturers Association International, Platts Energy Conference, Gas Processors Association, Pipe Liner Clubs, National Petroleum Council and the National Energy Association.

-Armstrong also has presented at the Canada Energy Symposium and has been a Federal Energy Regulatory Commission panel speaker on gathering deregulation.
-Armstrong has spoken at industry analyst conferences, corporate and philanthropic events.
+In addition to speaking at corporate and philanthropic events, Armstrong has presented at the Canada Energy Symposium and has been a Federal Energy Regulatory Commission panel speaker on gathering deregulation.